 When people pour their hearts expressing their emotions before the Lord in prayer, a sense of relief and comfort comes upon their souls.
 For the Holy Spirit is called the comforter (John 14:16) who comforts the broken in heart.
 No one can fully understand what we are going through like the One who loved us enough to give up His life to save us (John 3:16).

 God wants the faithful to rejoice (Philippians 4:4), to hope (1 Peter 3:15), and to love (1 Corinthians 13).
 A person who has been touched by God will certainly express his emotions to glorify God.
 For a happy heart is the greatest evidence for the power of God in transforming a sinner.
-“But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law” (Galatians 5:22, 23).
+The Bible declares, “the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law” (Galatians 5:22, 23).

 Check out our Bible Answers page for more information on a variety of topics.